Digital Media Summer Camp

 Who should attend: Rising 10th-12th graders with an interest in journalism and digital media.
 (Camp alumni who are graduating seniors are eligible to apply for leadership positions.)

-Costs: $650 (regular), $700 (after May 1).
-However, many students will receive full scholarships to attend for FREE, thanks to CCJ's grant from The John S. and James L. Knight Foundation!
+Costs: Most students will receive full scholarships to attend for FREE, thanks to CCJ's grant from The John S. and James L. Knight Foundation.
+The full cost of the camp is $650.

 What's included: Tuition, housing (in the new Mercer Lofts with private bedrooms), food, supplies, activities, use of the CCJ Digital Media Lab as well as use of CCJ cameras and audio equipment.